NativeSensors/IconMatch/README.md

 The current available APIs encompass what your image processing pipeline should contain.
 Both APIs are currently still experimental as I learn more about OpenCV and optimize code.

-### canny_detection(gray_scale_image, min_threshold)
+### ImageScanner
-> Performs canny detection when given a gray scale image and a minimum threshold for hysteresis.
-Returns bounding rectangles of points of interest.
+> Performs Canny detection on passed images and group overlapping rectangles

-### group_rects(bound_rectangles, initial_scanning_range, final_scanning_range)
+### ScreenScanner
-> Groups rectangles that are overlapping in two-dimensional space and returns their conglomerate components.
+> Scans your display, take screnshoots and call ImageScanners

 ## Roadmap

 - [x] Detect regions of interest with moderate accuracy
 - [x] Detect candidate region based on proximity
-- [ ] Detect icon-like objects on the screen
+- [x] Detect icon-like objects on the screen
-- [ ] Context provision into regions of interest
+- [?]
+Context provision into regions of interest

 ## Contributing